big-data-lab-umbc/Causality_Discovery_as_a_Service/README.md

 ```

-## Data Driven Causality Discovery as a Service on Cloud via CloudFormation
+## Data Driven Causality Discovery as a Service on AWS via CloudFormation
 In ./AwsFile/CloudFormation folder, we provide tamplates for running causality automatically.
 Start CloudFormation from: https://aws.amazon.com/cloudformation/.

-## Data Driven Causality Discovery as a Service on Cloud via WebServer
+## Data Driven Causality Discovery as a Service on AWS via WebServer
 In ./AwsFile/WebServer folder, we provide Lambda functions and steps of calling RESTful APIs for running causality automatically.

+## Data Driven Causality Discovery as a Service on Azure via ResourcesManager
+In ./AzureFile/CloudFormation folder, we provide ARM tamplates for running causality automatically.
+Start Tamplate Deployment from: https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/quickstart-create-templates-use-the-portal.